ReFreezed/HotParticles/misc/README.txt

 modules are available, but not all.
 Note that trying to set globals will result in an error.

+The values are available both in the 'exported' table and directly (for example, 'exported.particleSystems' and 'particleSystems' refer to the same value).

 Functions:

     Lua( value )